 1. EQUIPMENT/SYSTEM WORK ORDERS.

-Provide a list of work orders ahead of time to all of your contractors.
+Firstly, provide a list of work orders ahead of time to all of your contractors.
 These work orders should be associated with all the equipment or systems the contractor is repairing or servicing.
-Include instructions for tracking and charging time to the work order too.
+While also including instructions for tracking and charging time to the work order too.

 2. NEGOTIATED RATES.

-Work with your trusted partners to negotiate rates for your shutdown.
+Work with your trusted partners in order to negotiate rates for your shutdown.
 The contractor gets the added benefit of guaranteed work.
-You get the savings through a reduced rate.
+And subsequently you get the savings through a reduced rate.

 3. PROVIDE ONSITE SERVICES.